How to Build a Skill for the ProductiveBot Skill Store

 └── assets/ (optional — templates, images, files)

-Most skills don't need scripts or assets.
+Most behavioral skills don't need scripts or assets.
 The instructions in SKILL.md do the heavy lifting.

 Writing Your SKILL.md